pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

     print(quantized_model)

 .. note::
-   At this step, we currently have two representations that you can choose from, but what exact representation we offer in the long term might change based on feedbacks from users.
+   At this step, we currently have two representations that you can choose from, but exact representation we offer in the long term might change based on feedback from PyTorch users.

    * Q/DQ Representation (default)

-   Previous documentation for `representations <https://github.com/pytorch/rfcs/blob/master/RFC-0019-Extending-PyTorch-Quantization-to-Custom-Backends.md>`_ all quantized operators are represented as ``dequantize -> fp32_op -> qauntize``.
+      Previous documentation for `representations <https://github.com/pytorch/rfcs/blob/master/RFC-0019- Extending-PyTorch-Quantization-to-Custom-Backends.md>`_ all quantized operators are represented as ``dequantize -> fp32_op -> qauntize``.

    .. code-block:: python